 County also turns a profit

-Contracted by the district attorney's office, CorrectiveSolutions informs the check writer that he or she must
+Contracted by the district attorney's office, CorrectiveSolutions informs the check writer that he or she must make complete restitution, pay an administrative fee and attend a financial accountability class at his or her own expense of $165 or more or face prosecution.

 The company has no legal authority to file criminal charges.
 Instead, it refers misdemeanor bad check charges to the district attorney's office, recommending prosecution, and refers summary charges back to the victim, recommending the filing of a private complaint with the appropriate district court.